Fibre Optic PON importance explained.

 Fibre Optic Passive Optical Network:

-They use this to implement a point-to-multipoint framework.
-Typically, a PON fibre optic network will be able to serve a lot of endpoints from one optic fibre.
+A point-to-multipoint framework is achieved by implementing this.
+A PON fibre optic network will be able to serve a lot of endpoints from one optic fibre.

 Fibre Optic Passive Optical Network components?

-In general, the OLT will be placed in the central office of your service provider, with up to 32 ONUs placed as close as possible to the end receivers.
+The OLT will be placed in the central office of your service provider generally.
+With up to 32 ONUs placed as close as possible to the end receivers.

 The term “passive” represents the fact that when the fibre network traverses there is no need for active electronic parts.
 Which means they do not need to be electrically powered.

 Therefore the passive optical network allows expensive hardware components to be shared.